 - Career guidance in collaboration with the main stakeholders of the Summer School.

 - Seminars on frontier topics in scientific research.

-The program is designed for students not attending a graduate student program and having at least a bachelor degree in Physics, Earth Sciences, Environmental Sciences, Engineering, Mathematics, Informatics, Chemistry, Astronomy.
+The program is intended for students not attending a graduate student program and having at least a bachelor degree in Physics, Earth Sciences, Environmental Sciences, Engineering, Mathematics, Informatics, Chemistry or Astronomy.

 - Gathering knowledge about nuclear physics and technology, about the main issues related to nuclear safety and